 Two factors limit the number of delay lines used.
 First, the length of the longest delay line should be relatively short, because otherwise the delay could increase too much.
 Additionally, a lot of capacity is needed for the calculations of how packets are to be delayed and how time slots are reserved.
 Therefore, only a few buffers are used at each output channel.
 Four different buffered (WSB) systems were studied.
-In all systems the longest buffer is 5 times the maximum burst length.
-In each test case, every output channel had identical optical buffer system.
-Optical buffer systems were the following:
+In all the systems the longest buffer is 5 times the maximum burst length.
+In each test case, every output channel had one of the following buffer systems: